Blog

 Real-world datasets often fall short, offering only limited coverage of the variability, complexity, and label precision needed for edge case training.
 Synthetic image generation, on the other hand, excels in this domain.

-Key Benefits of Synthetic Images for Edge Cases
+What Are the Key Benefits of Synthetic Images for Edge Cases?

 1. Generation of Rare Scenarios